team-cake/sudoku/README.md

 # Sudoku

-Check your skils and play a game of sudoku!
+Check your skills and play a game of sudoku!

 ---